imgspc/UnrealMenuItem-Docs/README.md

 ## Specifying a Callback
 To associate a callback function with a menu-item, you must provide to the `callback` parameter a string argument that meets the following format: `source_module_name.callback_name(args)` where:

 * `source_module_name` is the Python module that contains the callback function definition.
+This can be set to `init_unreal` if you would like to use callables defined in this module.
 * `callback_name` is the name of the callback function to be executed when the menu-item is clicked.
 * `args` are any arguments to be passed in to the callback.